Azure/iot-hub-device-update/docs/agent-reference/upgrade-guide.md

 ## Install Device Update Agent Package from packages.microsoft.com

+> **Prerequisite** | Ensure that the device can access the Microsoft installation packages by following [this instruction](https://docs.microsoft.com/azure/iot-edge/how-to-provision-single-device-linux-symmetric?view=iotedge-2020-11&preserve-view=true&tabs=azure-portal#access-the-microsoft-installation-packages)

-For a device that previously installed the DU Agent Public Preview version from pakcages.microsoft.com, you can choose from following upgrade options:
+For a device that previously installed the DU Agent Public Preview version from packages.microsoft.com, you can choose from following upgrade options:

 ### Option 1 - Manually install debian package

-You can manually install a new version of `deviceupdate-agent` debian package from packags.microsoft.com (for supported distros and architectures) by remotely executing following command on the device:
+You can manually install a new version of `deviceupdate-agent` debian package from packages.microsoft.com (for supported distros and architectures) by remotely executing following command on the device:

 ```sh
 sudo apt-get install deviceupdate-agent